napari/napari/docs/explanations/rendering.md

 could take a really long time.

 In #845 the array access leads to loading data from disk or over the network.
 In
-#1320 the array access leads to a Machine Learning (Torch) calculation.
+#1320 the array access leads to a machine learning (Torch) calculation.
 In #1300
 the problem is different.
 There the data is already entirely in memory, but it's not chunked.
 So today we transfer a single large array, 100's of MB, to the card and this is slow.
 We can't have huge monolithic arrays of data in the system.

-# Goals
+# Requirements

-This leads to two major design goals for rendering:
+To meant our goal of never blocked we need to satisfy two requirements:

 1. Always break data into "small" chunks.
 2. Never call `asarray` on user data from the GUI thread since we don't know